hellochef-me/test-automation-challenge/README.md

 ## Brief

-Hello Chef's Frontend Developer hiring process involves a coding assignment to create a event search app from scratch using Vue.js.
+Hello Chef's Frontend Developer hiring process involves a coding assignment to create an event search app from scratch using Vue.js.

 Over the course, many candidates have submitted some amazing assignments.
 We decided to pick one of them as a base for the software test engineer's assignment.